Skip to content

 5. Implement the __init__ Method

-• Always pass *args and **kwargs to the base class.
+• Always pass column, impact, and threshold to the base class.

 • If your validation doesn’t require a column, generate one in the __init__ method.